mykmal/drab/README.md

 # DRAB: Differential Regulation Analysis by Bootstrapping

-DRAB is a tool for identifying genes with significantly different patterns of local genetic regulation between two tissues or other biological contexts.
+DRAB is a tool for identifying differentially regulated genes, i.e. genes with significantly different patterns of local genetic regulation between two tissues or other biological contexts.
 The documentation below covers DRAB installation, required input data, and usage.
 For information on the DRAB methodology, see our paper "Identifying genes with tissue-specific patterns of genetic regulation" by Malakhov et al.

 **Note:** The DRAB pipeline is designed to be run on a Linux cluster through SLURM.
-No other platforms are currently supported.
+If you instead wish to run DRAB directly as a shell script, simply replace the SLURM variables with analogous shell variables.

 ## Setup